Abdin Mohamed Ali Salih: Research and career

-After his PhD, Salih returned to Sudan in 1973 and joined the Faculty of Engineering of the University of Khartoum as a Lecturer before becoming an associate professor in 1977, a head of the department of Civil Engineering in 1979, and a full professor in 1982.
+After his Ph.D., Salih returned to Sudan in 1973 and joined the Faculty of Engineering of the University of Khartoum as a Lecturer before becoming an associate professor in 1977.
+He became the head of the department of Civil Engineering in 1979, and a full professor in 1982.
 He became the University of Khartoum's Deputy Vice-Chancellor between 1990 and 1991.
 As of November 2022, he is a professor at the Department of Civil Engineering, University of Khartoum, and a member of the Governing Councils of the University of Khartoum and Sudan University of Science and Technology.
 He was also a professor at the College of Engineering, King Saud University, from 1982 until.

 Salih's research and consulting work focuses on water security and water resources management.
-He served at the UNESCO from 1993 until he became a Director of the Division of Water Sciences in 2011, and was a member of the Executive Board of UNESCO from 2015 until 2019.
+He served at the UNESCO from 1993 until he became a Director of the Division of Water Sciences in 2011.
+He was a member of the Executive Board of UNESCO from 2015 until 2019.
 He was also the alternate Governor of the World Water Council between 1999 and 2003.
-Salih works as an advisor for the High Commission for the Development of Riyadh, Saudi Arabia, he is a member of many international water societies, and has been a jury member of many international water prizes.
+Salih works as an advisor for the High Commission for the Development of Riyadh, Saudi Arabia, and is a member of many international water societies.
+He has been a jury member of many international water prizes.

 Awards and honours

 Salih was elected as a Fellow of the International Water Resources Association (FIWRA) in 1983, a Fellow of the African Academy of Sciences (FAAS) in 1993, and a Fellow of The Word Academy of Sciences (FTWAS) in 2002.

-He was award Islamic World Educational, Scientific and Cultural Organization (ISESCO)’s Award for Excellence in Scientific Research.
+He was awarded Islamic World Educational, Scientific and Cultural Organization (ISESCO)'s Award for Excellence in Scientific Research.